 - Step # 4: One to five days later, the embryos are transferred into the fallopian tubes (in the case of a ZIFT) or the uterine cavity via a catheter inserted through the cervix.
 The number of embryos transferred varies based on patient age, quality of embryos and patient desire.
 If additional embryos remain, they can be frozen and stored for future use.

-In vitro fertilization is one of the most commonly performed procedures at the Center for Fertility and Gynecology and involves fertilizing a woman's egg outside of her body.
-If you're ready to start a family, don't hesitate to ask us about our IVF treatment.
+In vitro fertilization is one of the most commonly performed procedures at The Center for Fertility and Gynecology.
+Treatment involves fertilizing a woman's egg in a laboratory and implanting the embryo.View All Videos

 ICSI is one of many tools your reproductive endocrinologist can utilize to help you become pregnant.
 Like any procedure however, the indications need to be considered and risks/ benefits weighed.
 At CFG we are confident in the safety and utility of this procedure, but we also believe that it should only be used in appropriate circumstances rather than the convenience of the laboratory or doctors.
 Please speak with your doctor to see if ICSI is indicated for you.